ChiyuCC/sequence-breaking-ff6/README.md

 -   Now, walk to Narshe with Locke's party
     -   Use Kushu's party waiting at the exit of the Cave to South Figaro to save some time walking, if you wish
 -   For the next segment we'll need to bring either Mog's party or Kushu's party along too
-    -   Kushu is probably better at this point since that party can freely level up, and there are no new dances for Mog at the Southern Continent anyway
+    -   Kushu's party has the advantage that you can freely level up all members without inflating the levels of any permanent party members
+    -   Mog's party, as well as Locke's, has the advantage to use the Ragnarok esper... which might be superior, as long as you keep an eye on their levels
     -   Both parties are one member short though, so that's something to keep in mind
         -   Kuru was lost due to the naming of Gau, and Kutan was lost because she moved to Locke's party
     -   Whatever you do, make sure that **only one** party stays at the Cave to South Figaro, or we'll not be able to move the other party away from here at all